 Professional testing follows a structured approach:

-Screening Assessment: Multiple samples from throughout the property are combined into a single composite test, providing an overall contamination reading.
+Screening Assessment: Multiple samples from throughout the property are combined into a single composite test to provide an overall contamination reading.

 Detailed Assessment: Individual room-by-room testing is conducted when screening reveals contamination above acceptable levels.